silimotion/brotsycl/README.md

 # brotsycl

-brotsycl is a CLI utility that allows to create .ppm images of the Mandelbrot set, for scientists and artists.
+brotsycl is a Mandelbrot set image generator, for scientists and artists.
 Leveraging the SYCL language, it can be run on CPUs and GPUs, allowing for very fast computation.

 ## Usage